chrislattman/blogging-project/docs/terminal-commands/README.md

 - `wc -w <file>` outputs the number of words in a file
 - `wc -m <file>` outputs the number of characters in a file
 - `wc -l <file>` outputs the numbers of lines of text in a file
+- To count the number of characters in some chunk of data without using an intermediate file, run `echo -n "data" | wc -m`

 Example: